Legion of Merit: Insignia

-Additional awards of the Legion of Merit are denoted by oak leaf clusters (in the Army, Air Force, and Space Force), and by 5/16 in gold stars (in the Navy, Marine Corps, and Coast Guard).
+Additional awards of the Legion of Merit are denoted by oak leaf clusters (in the Army, Air Force, and Space Force), and by 5/16 in gold stars (in the Navy, Marine Corps, Coast Guard, NOAA Commissioned Corps, and USPHS Commissioned Corps).
 Until 2017, the sea services (the Navy, Marine Corps, and Coast Guard) awarded the Combat "V" for wear on the LOM.
 The Army, Air Force, and Space Force do not authorize the "V" device for the Legion of Merit.